FC Nantes: Crisis and renaissance (1988 to 2004)

 Suaudeau was then let go and Miroslav Blažević took his place.
 The club however experienced financial difficulties (and was even nearly demoted in 1992), and had to rely almost exclusively on its young academy players to survive in the top division.
 Eventually, Nantes became a "feeder club", selling its best young players to richer clubs: Deschamps and Yvon Le Roux to Marseille, Michel Der Zakarian to Montpellier, Antoine Kombouaré to Toulon and Vincent Bracigliano to Nîmes.

 In July 1991, the club re-appointed Suaudeau, and in July 1992, after spending a fortnight in the second division due to an administrative decision by the DNCG (French Football's financial regulator), FC Nantes was renamed FC Nantes Atlantique, and was able to take its place in the first division back.
 Working closely with youth coach Raynald Denoueix, Suaudeau reinstated the "Nantes way of play" and, despite Marcel Desailly's departure to Marseille, stabilised the team.
 Soon the club could again show its trademark quick game with instant passing.
 The academy provided players who could mix the physical with the technical, particularly those such as Christian Karembeu, Patrice Loko, Japhet N'Doram and Nicolas Ouédec.
 Midfield maestros Claude Makélélé and Reynald Pedros delighted crowds all over France.
 The team reached the French Cup final in 1993 (losing to PSG) before winning the French league in 1995.
 Nantes registered ten 3–0 wins at home that season.
 In 1995–96 Nantes reached the semi-finals of the European Cup, coming close to eliminating Juventus after a superb performance in the return leg at home.

 However, Nantes continued to sell its best players, with Karembeu and Loko sold in 1995 and Ouédec, N'Doram, Makélélé, Benoît Cauet and goalkeeper David Marraud sold in the following two years.
 In 1997, frustrated by this, Suaudeau left the club and Denoueix took charge.
 The academy came to the rescue once again, and nimble, technical, players such as Stéphane Ziani, Olivier Monterrubio, Eric Carrière, Mickaël Landreau and Frédéric Da Rocha enabled the club to win two French Cups in a row (1999 and 2000) before winning the league in 2001.
 Denoueix's departure for Real Sociedad impacted the club somewhat, but Nantes still managed a French Cup semi-final, a League Cup final and 6th place in the league in 2004 under Ángel Marcos.

 Down and out (2005 to 2013)

 Nantes finished last in the league in 2007 and were relegated, triggering a pitch invasion and protests by fans.
 Forty-four consecutive seasons in the top division came to an end.

-In the summer of 2007 summer the club was sold to businessman Waldemar Kita.
+In the summer of 2007, the club was sold to businessman Waldemar Kita.
 While the club had only five managers between 1960 and 2000, in the decade 2000 to 2010, ten were employed and sacked.
 The club was promoted back to the top division in 2008, only to be relegated again the next season.
 Nantes then finished in 15th place in Ligue 2 under the management of three different coaches.